What is patch testing?

 - The substances to be tested will be applied in special small containers to your back attached by hypoallergenic tape.

-- Please do not apply a moisturiser to your back on the morning of this appointment.
+- Please do not apply ointment / cream to your back on the morning of this appointment.

 - The sites are marked with a skin marker pen.
 If you have a very hairy back it would be helpful if you could shave the area before attending your appointment.